lfzhu-phys/Melting/README.md

 ```
 With `<queue_name>` the name of the queue the calculation should be submitted to.
 More details about the queuing system configuration in pyiron is available as part of the [pysqa](https://github.com/pyiron/pysqa) package.

 In contrast the `snakemake` command can be directly included in the submit script you usually use to submit calculation to your cluster.
-Here is an example submit script for the SLRUM queuing system:
+Here is an example submit script for the SLURM queuing system:
 ```
 #!/bin/sh
 #SBATCH --time=00:10:00